 - Communicating financial matters to your shareholders and/or board of directors.

-Another benefit that many smaller organizations derive in working with external accounting and financial service providers is reduced fees for year-end audit and tax services — because of the professional attention to accounting and finance functions received throughout the year.
-And most of the accounting questions that typically arise in an audit already will have been resolved.
+Another benefit that many smaller organizations derive from working with external accounting and financial service providers is reduced fees for year-end financial statement and tax services due to the professional attention to accounting and finance functions received throughout the year.
+Typically, most of the accounting questions that arise in an audit will have already have been resolved.

 Be aware of the trade-offs

-Cost is a top concern when outsourcing these functions.
+Cost is a top concern when outsourcing various functions.
 But keep in mind that, with an outside firm, you pay only for the amount and level of services you require.

 To outsource or not to outsource?